himadrin/calcParser/README.md

 You can find our github repo here: https://github.com/himadrin/calcParser

 ### Extra Functionality
-The function doMath in Implementation.hs allows our app to add constants when they are left in the final solution step.
+The function simplify in Output.hs allows our app to add constants when they are left in the final solution step.
 You can see this in test case 6.

 ### Contributors:
 Winter 2020: Himadri Narasimhamurthy, Ali Hagen, assistance from Prof. Joosten and from the textbook Thinking Functionally With Haskell.